Skip to main content

 Guide on Certificates of Sponsorship (CoS).

-Written by Sam Helm
+Written by Petronella Wendel

 A Certificate of Sponsorship (CoS) is an electronic document issued by an employer to a sponsored employee.
 It confirms the employee’s job details and acts as essential evidence for their UK visa application.